ipni/index-provider/README.md

 Within each advertisement there is an entries link that points to a list of chunked multihashes.
 It is the multihashes that

-To do this it requires a `Callback` to be registered.
-The `Callback` is then used to look up the list of multihashes associated to a content advertisement.
-For an example on how to startup a provider engine, register a callback and advertise content, see:
+To do this it requires a `MultihashLister` to be registered.
+The `MultihashLister` is then used to look up the list of multihashes associated to a content advertisement.
+For an example on how to start up a provider engine, register a lister and advertise content, see:

 * [`engine/example_test.go`](engine/example_test.go)